vineyard-bloom/vineyard-bloom-hub/content/server.md

     * VERY BAD: "*"

 * Changing the major version of a dependency requires incrementing the major version of any dependent module.

+* This is not a universal convention, but packages you create that have a major version number of zero should be considered alpha or beta.
+(Example: 0.5.3)